Calysto/notebook-extensions/README.md

 * **Publish**: publish your notebook, by copying it to a certain directory (requires jupyterhub)
 * **Submit**: copies notebook to instructor (requires jupyerhub)

-These extensions where once part of the [Calico project](http://calicoproject.org/).
+These extensions were once part of the [Calico project](http://calicoproject.org/).

 Install
 -------